Eiko Kadono

-Eiko Kadono (角野 栄子, Kadono Eiko), real name Eiko Watanabe (渡辺英子, Watanabe Eiko), born January 1, 1935, is a Japanese author of children's literature, picture books, non-fiction, and essays in Shōwa and Heisei period in Japan.
+Eiko Kadono (角野 栄子, Kadono Eiko), real name Eiko Watanabe (渡辺英子, Watanabe Eiko), born January 1, 1935, is a Japanese author of children's literature, picture books, non-fiction, and essays.
 Her most famous work Kiki's Delivery Service, released in 1985, was made into an anime film by Hayao Miyazaki, and spawned a series of sequel novels.
 In 2018, she won the Hans Christian Andersen Award.
 Currently, she serves as a guest professor at the Nihon Fukushi University in Aichi Prefecture.

 Biography

+Early life and education

 Kadono was born in Tokyo, Japan.
 As a child during the World War II, she was evacuated to North Japan.
 She attended and graduated with a degree in English literature from Waseda University.
 After graduation in 1960 at the age of 25, she emigrated to Brazil where she spent two years.

+Career

 She wrote a non-fiction story called Brazil and My Friend Luizinho (Ruijinnyo shōnen, Burajiru o tazunete), based on her experience at that time, about a Brazilian boy who loves dancing samba.
 Brazil was released in 1970.
 Kadono stated that living through World War II sparked her rebellious nature and had a profound impact on the way she viewed the world.